JayAllison/elementary-examples/README.md

 The polygon example files in the scratch folder are from Scratch 1.4.
 That is the original offline version and the version that comes on the Raspberry Pi.
 The polygon examples are similar to the other languages' examples here, except that Scratch 1.4 does not support procedures (aka functions or methods) so the code is less structured and contains more duplication.

 When you get more advanced with Scratch and you want to work in a 3D world, on the Raspberry Pi you can interface to Minecraft.
-Check out: https://github.com/scratch2mcpi/scratch2mcpi
+For more information, check out: [https://github.com/scratch2mcpi/scratch2mcpi](https://github.com/scratch2mcpi/scratch2mcpi).

 ## Logo turtle

-The Logo programming language has been used for decades to visualize programming for beginners.
+The Logo text-based programming language has been used for decades to visualize programming for beginners.

 Many Logo tutorials are available at [https://turtleacademy.com/](https://turtleacademy.com/)